Call Today

 With such charges as cruelty or maltreatment, accusations might sometimes arise from misunderstandings, interpersonal conflicts, or even false allegations.
 That is why it’s absolutely crucial for the defense to scrutinize every piece of information and build a strong defense strategy.
 In North Carolina, where military roots run deep, having an advocate who understands the ins and outs of both military culture and the UCMJ is invaluable.
 A dedicated defense attorney like Aden Wilkie will leave no stone unturned to ensure that his clients receive a fair hearing and the most favorable outcome possible in their unique case.

 Beyond building a solid legal defense and handling all matters related to court-martial and military criminal justice, Aden Wilkie also offers unparalleled legal guidance on things like military discharge upgrades and record corrections.
-Based in Jacksonville, NC, The Wilkie Law Group extends its services to Camp Lejeune and Fort Bragg, while also catering to various other bases, camps, and military facilities throughout the country.
+Based in Jacksonville, NC, The Wilkie Law Group extends its services to Camp Lejeune and Fort Liberty, while also catering to various other bases, camps, and military facilities throughout the country.

 This content is intended for general informational purposes.
 Once you establish an attorney-client relationship with Aden Wilkie, he will provide a more in-depth understanding of your legal options concerning your Article 93 case.